matthicksj/puppetconf/README.md

 Linux Wizardry in OpenShift Presentation
 ========================================

-Northeast GNU / Linuxfest Presentation on how OpenShift uses Linux.
+PuppetConf Presentation on how OpenShift uses Puppet, MCollective and Containers